tuetschek/en-deep/README.md

 ---

-**Author**: Ondřej Dušek.

 This program has been created to conduct the experiments needed for my master's thesis, _Deep Automatic Analysis of English_.
+The repository has been moved from Google Code.